FlyingFathead/dvr-yolov8-detection/README.md

 This approach ensures that the dependencies are managed through the `requirements.txt` file, making it easier to maintain and update them in the future.

-- (You can also install the required Python packages mannually if need be):
+- (You can also install the required Python packages manually if need be):

    ```bash
    pip install torch ultralytics opencv-python-headless numpy pyttsx3 configparser